euroargodev/argopy/docs/contributing.rst

 Please keep in mind that **Argopy** is developed and maintained by humans being.

-It is for us a fundamental aspect of the project that discussions (in issues or PR), even if happenning on github, are made between humans.
+It is for us a fundamental aspect of the project that discussions (in issues or PR), even if happening on github, are made between humans.
 Knowing this, it will be considered impolite to approach the **Argopy** dev community with AI-agent.

 Ethics, Ecology & Expertise